9 Waterfalls Near Birmingham, Alabama

-Give summer a last salute by paying a visit to one of these stunning Alabama waterfalls or by dipping your toes in a local swimming hole.
+Enjoy beautiful Alabama that much more by paying a visit to one of these stunning Alabama waterfalls or by dipping your toes in a local swimming hole.
 There is no shortage of beautiful scenery here, thanks to the more than 77,000 miles of rivers and streams running through the state.
 What better way to spend an afternoon than with a tour of waterfalls located just a short drive away?
-Whether you’re looking for an epic adventure, want to take a break from the hustle and bustle of city life or just want to soak up the last glorious days of summer, there’s an area waterfall waiting for you.
+Whether you’re looking for an epic adventure, want to take a break from the hustle and bustle of city life or just want to soak up a beautiful day, there’s a waterfall near Birmingham just waiting for you.
 So pack your hiking boots, a swimsuit and a picnic lunch, and head to one of these don’t-miss scenic spots.

 Location: Caney Creek Falls Trailhead, County Road 2, Double Springs